douglaslamb/kep/README.md

 `kep l aLastName` prints all of the contacts with the last name aLastName in alphabetical order.
 For example, `kep l Tundly` prints all of the contacts with the last name "Tundly."
 It is not case-sensitive.
 The input string cannot have any spaces.

 ### kep n aWordInNote
-`kep n aWordInNote` prints all of the contacts with the aWordInNote in their note in alphabetical order.
+`kep n aWordInNote` prints all of the contacts with the word aWordInNote in their note in alphabetical order.
 For example, `kep n butthole` prints all of the contacts with the word "butthole" in their notes.
 It is not case-sensitive.
 The input string cannot have any spaces.

 ## Attributions